Shop Concentrates · Connoisseur · Studio · After-Show

 Do I need a dab rig to use concentrates?

 For most concentrates, yes.
-Electronic dab rigs (e-rigs) like the Puffco Peak Pro are an easier alternative with electronic temperature control.
-Concentrate vape cartridges are a no-equipment alternative that delivers concentrate-tier potency in a metered single-pull format.
+An electronic rig is an easier alternative with built-in temperature control.
+A concentrate vape cartridge is a no-equipment option that delivers concentrate-tier potency in a metered single pull.

 What is the difference between live rosin and live resin?

-Live rosin is solventless, made by pressing ice-water hash from flash-frozen cannabis under heat and pressure.
-Live resin is solvent-extracted from flash-frozen cannabis using butane or propane in a closed-loop hydrocarbon system.
+Live rosin is solventless, pressed from ice-water hash made from flash-frozen cannabis under heat and pressure.
+Live resin is solvent-extracted from flash-frozen cannabis in a closed-loop hydrocarbon system.
 Both start from flash-frozen material to preserve terpenes.
-Live rosin is more expensive and carries no residual-solvent question.
+Live rosin usually costs more and carries no residual-solvent question.

 How much concentrate equals a joint?